A Simple Algorithm for Exact Multinomial Tests: Concluding Remarks

 \section{Concluding Remarks}

-A new method for calculating exact $p$-values was investigated.
+A new method for computing exact $p$-values was investigated.
 It has been illustrated that the new method works well when the number $m$ of categories is small.
 This results in a concrete speedup in practical applications as illustrated through a simulation study.
+As a further application not discussed in this work, the new method appears to be well suited to determine level set confidence regions discussed in \cite{CC09} and \cite{MTN21}.
+When $m$ is too large for exact methods to be feasible, other methods may be used to approximate exact $p$-values as hinted at in Appendix \ref{App:Comparison}.
+Such an approach may be added to the \texttt{ExactMultinom} package in a future version.

 Regarding the choice of test statistic, the ``exact multinomial test'' was treated as a test statistic and the asymptotic distribution of the resulting probability mass statistic was derived.
 Like most prominent test statistics, the probability mass statistic yields unbiased tests for the uniform null hypothesis.
 It was shown that a randomized test based on the probability mass statistic can be characterized in that it minimizes the respective (weighted) acceptance region.